Rockyraven/flytbase-assign/README.md

 - Retrieval of Data:
   - Ability to retrieve all missions belonging to a particular site.
   - Ability to retrieve all drones belonging to a particular site.
+  - Ability to request the server to retrieve all missions belonging to a particular category.
+  - Ability to request the server to retrieve all drones belonging to a particular category.
+- Middleware:
+  - Middleware for handling authentication and authorization.
 - Shifting Drones:
   - Users can shift drones from one site to another.

+## Tech Stack

+- Backend: Node.js and Express.js
+- Database: MongoDB